netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 rhDevBlogURL:
 ---

-_Thanks to Joel Takvorian, Mohamed S. Mahmoud, and Julien Pinsonneau for reviewing._
+_Thanks to Joel Takvorian, Mohamed S. Mahmoud, Julien Pinsonneau, Mike Fiedler, Sara Thomas, and Mehul Modi for reviewing._

 Network observability is one of the most critical and must-have components in your Kubernetes cluster.
-When networking stops working or slows down, your productivity is essentially grinded to a halt.
+When networking stops working or slows down, your productivity essentially grinds to a halt.
 With that said, let me introduce you to Network Observability 1.8, which aligns with Red Hat [OpenShift Container Platform (OCP) 4.18](https://docs.openshift.com/container-platform/4.18/release_notes/ocp-4-18-release-notes.html).
 While it supports older versions of OCP and any Kubernetes cluster, many of the new features require 4.18 and specifically, OVN-Kubernetes as your Container Network Interface (CNI).

 If you read [my blogs](https://developers.redhat.com/author/steven-lee) on this topic, I tend to give a sneak peek on Developer Preview (DP) features as well as Technology Preview (TP) features.
 In both cases, they should not be used in production until they reach General Availability (GA).
 I also cover only the new features, so if you want an overview of everything in Network Observability, check out [About Network Observability](https://docs.openshift.com/container-platform/4.18/observability/network_observability/network-observability-overview.html) in the Red Hat documentation.